 This chart, taken for Google’s Keyword Planner illustrates what we are talking about.
 If you are competing for the keyword ‘boots’ then a major national chemist is likely to already be dominating page one with a MajesticSEO Trust Flow of 62 and 26,050 backlinks.
 ‘Walking boots’ is better. https://www.gooutdoors.co.uk/walking/footwear/walking-boots is at the top of Google this morning.
 The page has a trust flow of 25 and just two backlinks.
 That would be worth going for!

 82% of all paid social advertising investment was spent on Facebook.
 It’s had one or two knocks of late but as of June 2018, Facebook had 1.47 billion daily active users and 2.23 billion monthly active users.
 In other words, it’s still big, very big.

 The best way of using it is to start with a custom audience.
 You can build that from you own GDPR compliant collected emails but also from people who have liked your Facebook or Instagram pages.
 What could be better than people who have already interacted with your brand, who know your name and have an interest in your product?
 How about marketing to their friends?
-And when that’s done, you can start to market to the people who share their characteristics through Facebook’s look-a-like audiences.
+And when that’s done, you can start to market to the people who share their characteristics and outdoor interests through Facebook’s look-a-like audiences.
 We’ve found that this works best by expanding your audience just a little each a time.
 Keep it controlled, keep it knowable and you’ll see what works.